-We also heard from people about the challenges they see ahead, which will require us to work together over the coming years to develop ways to address them.
-Underlying this discussion, we heard a strong commitment to the importance of successfully implementing Canada's plan, including the transportation program, and acknowledgement that hard work will be needed to engage broadly and find a way to work together.
-We heard that there is much work to be done.
-It is going to take time.
+Underlying this discussion, we heard a strong commitment to the importance of successfully implementing Canada's plan, including the transportation program, and acknowledgment that hard work will be needed to engage broadly and find a way to work together.
+People shared their thoughts about the challenges they see ahead, which will require us to work together over the coming years to develop ways to address them.
+A strong framework of objectives, principles and priorities will help guide this collective work as we advance planning.